Bhooter Bhabishyat

-Bhooter Bhabishyat (ভূতের ভবিষ্যৎ Future of the ghost) is a 2012 Indian Bengali ghost comedy film directed by Anik Dutta.
+Bhooter Bhabishyat (ভূতের ভবিষ্যৎ Future of the ghost) is a 2012 Indian Bengali-language fantasy comedy horror film directed by Anik Dutta.
 The film became one of the biggest hits of 2012 among the Bengali films.
 It is a film with a supernatural element.
 It is the directorial debut of Anik Dutta.
 It was well received by various critics for its direction, and storyline.

 Plot

 Ayan Sengupta, an ad director, visits a palace-like house for shooting his new ad.
 His dream is to make a movie but he doesn't have enough money.
 A man named Biplab Dasgupta, whom Ayan encounters in the house, narrates a story to him.
 The story is about an old decrepit house called the Chowdhury Mansion, which was haunted by the spirit of its last owner, before other wandering ghosts settled down.

 A shooting of a movie named 'Antarjash' was happening where Madhumita Sanyal, the lead actress, lost consciousness during a shooting.
-When she regained consciousness, she said that she saw the reflection of a unknown woman in the mirror.
+When she regained consciousness, she said that she saw the reflection of an unknown woman in the mirror.

 The first section of the story, describes the ghosts familiarizing with each other and as their initial hostility towards each other disappears, they start to regard each other as friends.
 Unfortunately, this atmosphere of peace and tranquility is destroyed when the ghosts discover that a greedy, plot dealer had made up his mind to convert the large, old house into a deluxe shopping mall.
 It is then upon the ghosts to figure out, how they will go about trying to save the house that granted them shelter, even after their deaths.
 Will they be able to save Chowdury Mansion from the prying eyes of the selfish dealer?
 Will Ayan be able to identify who this Biplab Dasgupta is and make his film debut?